morvayd/Ollama-Chat-App/README.md

 # Ollama-Chat-App
 This python app was developed utilizing Python 3.13.7
-  - It has been tested on Windows 11, MacOS 15.3.1 and Linux Mint 22.04.
+  - Testing occurred on Windows 11, MacOS 15.3.1 and Linux Mint 22.04.
-  -
 It utilizes a local Ollama server, chats locally with any downloaded Ollama LLM &amp; SLM, allowing you to choose which model to use at startup.
 This allows easy local model testing.

 #